JoshCaratao/TAR-Team-2-Thrust-Vector-Controlled-Drone-Simulation/README.md

 ### PlotPosition3D.m
 This file takes the accumulated Position data from the simulation (x,y,z) and plots them on a 3D Graph for better visualization.
 You can run this file after running the simulation.

-## Current Progress:
+## Progress Tracking:
-As of 7-14-2024, the Vehicle Dynamics/Plant model portion of the simulation is near complete.
+7-14-24: As of 7-14-2024, the Vehicle Dynamics/Plant model portion of the simulation is near complete.

+7-17-24: Began work on the Flight control logic.
+Started off with implementing a Proportional Integral Derivative (PID) controller for the Z-position.
+Started Tuning.

 ## Model Setup and Section Description